xw-hu/SINet/README.md

 1. Use MATLAB to run `run_SINet_2_branch.m` in `SINet/examples/kitti_car`.
 It will generate the detection results in `SINet/examples/kitti_car/detections`.
 (In `run_SINet_detection.m`, let `show = 1`, we can show and save the detection results, but the speed is slower.)

-2. We can get the quantitive results (average Pprecision) in three levels: "easy", "moderate" and "hard" (same as the KITTI benchmark).
+2. We can get the quantitive results (average precision) in three levels: "easy", "moderate" and "hard" (same as the KITTI benchmark).

 3. Without using cuDNN in testing, the running speed is higher.